Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

-*Apple® and the Apple logo® are trademarks of Apple Inc., registered in the U.S. and other countries*.
+*Apple® is a trademark of Apple Inc., registered in the U.S. and other countries*.